 - any inability, delay or failure of the banking institution to repay the funds on demand;

-- the identity or choice of banking institution; or
+- the identity or choice of banking institution;

-- any interest or exchange rate fluctuation.
+- any interest or adverse exchange rate fluctuation; or

 6 Internal and external resources

 6.1 Appropriate resources.
 We will involve our employees (including partners) as well as other third parties working for, or with us, whom we consider appropriate for our engagement with you.
-Our policy is to involve persons of an appropriate level of seniority to perform your mandate, having regard to the nature of the work.
+Our policy is to involve persons of an appropriate level of expertise to perform your mandate, having regard to the nature of the work.

 7 Information and documentation